 Next up we have companions.
 These also give you higher item level.
 The problem with companions is that they can be really expensive.
 So you might have to wait with the ones you actually want.
 So before you can get the good companions, get some cheap rare and epic quality ones.
 For example the epic quality Redcap Powrie only costs around 10k AD, and does actually do a fair amount of damage.
 Rare companions are item level 50 and rare are 100, so it’s a nice boost.

 You will also want to get some gear for your companion.
 Item level 420 companion gear is quite cheap to get on the AH, or you can farm it yourself in Illusionist’s Gambit.
-Slot the gear with at least rank 7 enchantments, as well as getting rank 7 runestones.
-Ideally you want bonding runestones, the only reason I am using Profane is because i had them lying around, they will be replaced by bonding as soon as i can.
+Slot the gear with at least rank 7 Enchantments.
+Remember to refine or buy new Enchantments for your companions as you upgrade your own.

-Cheap mounts can be bought off the AH, or from the mount vendor, or they can be gotten from events.
+As a new level 70 you can buy cheap mounts off the AH, or from the mount vendor, or they can be gotten from events.
 Slot each of your mounts with 2 or 3 insignia’s.

 You will then want to look at what insignia bonuses you want for your character.
 Wanderer’s Fortune is a good one to get for any character as it will provide you with some extra RP every day to upgrade your gear.
 When you know what bonuses you want, start saving up for mounts with slots for these bonuses.
 Our Mount Insignia Bonus Guide has more info on this.